U.S. House GOP targets noncitizen voting, even though it’s rare

 “Non-citizen voting in federal elections is already a federal crime,” Morelle said in a statement.
 “States already have several systems in place to deter non-citizen voting and people who violate the law face prison time and deportation.”

-The post U.S. House GOP targets noncitizen voting, even though it’s rare appeared first on Nebraska Examiner.
+The post U.S. House GOP targets noncitizen voting, even though it’s rare appeared first on Maine Morning Star.